cocos/cocos-docs/en/extension/submit-to-store.md

   ![](submit-to-store/submit-for-review.png)

-  After submitting for review, the Extension Store admin will review the plugin content and information, and then:
+- After submitting for review, the Extension Store admin will review the plugin content and information within **3** business days.

-  - If there are no problems, you'll see your plugin in the Extension Store.
+  - If there are no problems, then the plugin is approved and you will see your plugin in the Extension Store.
-  - If there are problems that need to be corrected, the submitter will be contacted through the registered email address on the Cocos Developer Center.
+  - If there are problems that need to be corrected, the plugin will not be approved and the reason will be noted.

+  The above results will be sent to the registered email address of your Cocos developer account, so please check the email in time.